-- · Grades are calculated and submitted by the instructor within 72 hours of the last day of the session. - · Failed courses in major subjects must be repeated at Peirce College. - · Courses in which grades of F, D-, D, D+, or C- are earned may be repeated. - · Courses for which a grade of "C" or above has been earned may not be repeated. - · Students must earn a grade of "C" or above in certain major courses and some prerequisite courses. - · The original grade earned will remain on the transcript.
+- Grades are calculated and submitted by the instructor within 72 hours of the last day of the session. - Failed courses in major subjects must be repeated at Peirce College. - Courses in which grades of F, D-, D, D+, or C- are earned may be repeated. - Courses for which a grade of "C" or above has been earned may not be repeated. - Students must earn a grade of "C" or above in certain major courses and some prerequisite courses. - The original grade earned will remain on the transcript.
 The higher of the two grades will be computed in the grade point average. - Students who wish to contest a grade must follow the Academic Grievance policy.
-Please refer to the Academic Grievance policy, which appears in SECTION I. - It is the student's responsibility to withdraw from a course. - · Instructors do not have the authority to enter a grade of "W." - · If a student enrolls to repeat a course but does not complete the course and receives an approved withdrawal, a "W" will appear on the student's transcript. - · A student who voluntarily withdraws by the withdrawal deadline as stated in the academic

-- calendar will receive a "W" and will be charged in full for the course. - Students who fail to attend a course for which they registered and fail to withdraw properly will receive an "F" for the course and be charged for the course.
-For related information, please refer to the Withdrawal from Class policy, which appears in SECTION I. - The effective date of drop, add, or withdrawal is determined by the date the student phones, faxes, emails, or submits online or in person the request(s).
+Please refer to the Academic Grievance policy, which appears in SECTION I. - It is the student's responsibility to withdraw from a course. - Instructors do not have the authority to enter a grade of "W". - If a student enrolls to repeat a course but does not complete the course and receives an approved withdrawal, a "W" will appear on the student's transcript. - A student who voluntarily withdraws by the withdrawal deadline as stated in the academic calendar will receive a "W" and will be charged in full for the course. - In online, on campus, and Fit classes, students who fail to attend the first two weeks of class will be administratively dropped. - In intensive classes, students who fail to attend the first day of class will be administratively dropped. - The effective date of drop, add, or withdrawal is determined by the date the student phones, faxes, emails, or submits online or in person the request(s).
 Students are strongly encouraged to review their request(s) with their Academic Advisor and Financial Aid Specialist.